 One of the most destructive and costly issues for homes, rental properties and tenant possessions during extremely cold weather is frozen and burst pipes.
-Being prepared and informing your tenants on how to prevent frozen pipes and what to do when temperatures plunge can help you avoid the expensive and messy results.
+Being prepared and informing your tenants on how to prevent frozen pipes in apartments and what to do when temperatures plunge can help you avoid the expensive and messy results.

-Problems From Frozen Pipes
+Problems From Frozen Pipes in Apartment

 The 3 main factors needed for pipes to freeze are: